aress31/google-authenticator/README.md

 ## Example
 ### Problem
-We are comissioned to perform a web application penetration test on www.foobar.com.
-This web application implements a login form that uses Google 2FA for an additional layer of defense (prevents automated attacks such as brute forcing attacks).
-The client provided us with testing credentials along with a link to set up the Google Authenticator mobile application to allow for authenticated tesing.
+We are commissioned to perform a web application penetration test on www.foobar.com.
+This web application implements a login form that uses Google 2FA for an additional layer of defence (prevents automated attacks such as brute forcing attacks).
+The client provided us with testing credentials along with a link to set up the Google Authenticator mobile application to allow for authenticated testing.

 The following request is being used for login (in this example, the `pin` JSON parameter is the Google 2FA).
 ```